 So, how can you motivate teams?
 As the leader, your challenge is to figure out how to get people with different backgrounds, skills and goals moving toward the same goal.
 As you think through these questions, add your thoughts and solutions to your toolbox.
 You will need them in your future leadership efforts.

-• 20 percent of the team does 80 percent of the work.
+- 20 percent of the team does 80 percent of the work.

-How do you motivate someone who feels overworked and that others on the team are not "pulling their weight?"
+How do you motivate someone who feels overworked and that others on the team are not "pulling their weight?" - Motivation incentives are almost always monetary in nature.

-How do you motivate if you take money off the table?
+How do you motivate if you take money off the table? - Teams often reflect the attitude of the leader.

-• It is one thing to communicate with people because you have something to say.
+How is your attitude? - It is one thing to communicate with people because you have something to say.
 It's another to communicate with people because you believe they have value and something to say.

 Are you listening enough and talking less?